 A Group Brings Different Perspectives

 Her idea was to augment her knowledge, perceptions, and experience with the accumulated knowledge of women from a variety of experiential circumstances and belief systems.
-The idea is that people tend to observe different aspects of film based on their own personal lives, thus can bring their different perspectives to discussions.
+The idea is that people tend to observe different aspects of film based on their personal lives, thus can bring different perspectives to discussions.
 Thus, Pam seeks invitees thought to be compatible and conversational, but not necessarily acquainted.
-Continuing to include only women as group members is an attempt to eliminate any restraint that might exist to open discussion with men in our audience.
+Continuing to include only women as group members is an attempt to eliminate any restraint to open discussion that might exist with men in our audience.

-From the outset, Pam has not formally introduced members nor has she encouraged group members to present their own backgrounds to the group.
+From the outset, Pam has not formally introduced members nor has she encouraged group members to present their own backgrounds to the group in a formal way.
 Not that this has been openly stated nor restricted by any means, but she simply wants to inhibit bias from anyone who consciously or otherwise might be predisposed to either enhance or discredit opinions from women with certain types of life choices and experiences.

-More members now eagerly anticipate the monthly gathering in “The Movie Room” to watch and then discuss the carefully chosen film of the month.
-We have watched and discussed a wide variety of movies according to themes, e.g., foreign film, documentary, comedy, psychiatry, and persuasion.
+Today, even more members eagerly anticipate the monthly gathering in “The Movie Room” to watch and then discuss the carefully chosen film of the month.
+We have watched and discussed a variety of movies according to themes, e.g., foreign films, documentaries, comedies, movies on psychiatry and persuasion.

-The evening always starts with food and wine, along with the mandatory popcorn as the movie starts.
-Chips and delicious guacamole prepared by our “in-house chef” became a signature movie snack.
+The evening always begins with food and drink, along with the mandatory popcorn as the movie starts.
+Chips and delicious guacamole prepared by our “in-house chef” has become a signature movie snack.
 Following this time together in the bar, we move into The Movie Room so that the “work” of the evening can begin.